Getting more information in MSBuild binlogs with property tracking

 • Gérald Barré

 MSBuild binary logs (binlogs) are a powerful tool for diagnosing build issues.
-If you're not familiar with binlogs, check out my post Exploring a MSBuild binary log using the binary log viewer to get started, or Stop using diagnostic verbosity in MSBuild to understand why binlogs are better than diagnostic verbosity.
+If you're not familiar with binlogs, Exploring a MSBuild binary log using the binary log viewer is a good starting point; Stop using diagnostic verbosity in MSBuild explains why binlogs are a better alternative to diagnostic verbosity.

-By default, binlogs capture a lot of information, but you can get even more details about property changes by enabling property tracking.
+By default, binlogs capture extensive build information, but you can get even more detail about property changes by enabling property tracking.
 This feature helps you understand when and where properties are set, reassigned, or read during the build process.

 #Enabling property tracking